eldanielhumberto/arduino-focus/README.md

 # 🍎 Pomodoro Timer for Arduino with LCD
-This Arduino project implements a simple Pomodoro timer with two modes: Focus and Break.
+This Arduino project implements a simple Pomodoro timer with three modes: Focus, Break and Long break.
 It uses a 16x2 LCD display to show the current mode and the remaining time for each session.
-The timer alternates between a 25-minute focus session and a 5-minute break session.
+The timer alternates between a 25-minute focus session, a 5-minute break session and a 15-minute long break session.

 ## Features
-- Displays the current mode ("Focus mode" or "Break mode") on the LCD's first row.
+- Displays the current mode ("Focus mode", "Break mode", "Long break mode") on the LCD's first row.
 - Shows a countdown timer in the format MM:SS on the LCD's second row.
-- Automatically switches between Focus (25 minutes) and Break (5 minutes) modes when the timer reaches zero.
+- Automatically switches between Focus (25 minutes), Break (5 minutes) and Long break (15 minutes) modes when the timer reaches zero.
-Uses an enum to manage modes, ensuring efficient memory usage and clear code.
+- Uses an enum to manage modes, ensuring efficient memory usage and clear code.

 ## Hardware Requirements
 - Arduino board (e.g., Arduino Uno)